edgeworx/docs/content/en/docs/cloud/orgs-and-members.md

 For collaboration, you should create a separate org for your company.
 For example, if Alice's employer is Acme Corp., she would create an org `acme`.
 New projects would be created inside the `acme` org, e.g. `acme/megaproject`.
-(Projects can also be [migrated](docs/cloud/migrate-project/) from Alice's personal org to the corporate org).
+(Projects can also be from Alice's personal org to the corporate org).
 Naturally Alice can invite people to join the org.

 When inviting a member to the org, you must specify the permissions that member has.
-These permissions can be reviewed at the [scopes and permissions page](/docs/cloud/scopes-and-permissions).
+These permissions can be reviewed at the

 A member's permissions are set when the [org invite is created](/docs/cloud/edgectl/create-invite).
 The permissions can also be [modified](/docs/cloud/edgectl/patch-member/) by an org admin.
 A member